 How can I check if my car has an MOT?

-To check if your car has an MOT, you can either avail of Our Free MOT History checker or check the DVLA website.
-It will bring up your car’s MOT history, including whether or not it has had past MOT checks and any faults found on past MOT checks.
+To check if your car has an MOT, you can either avail of our free MOT history check or check the DVLA website.
+It will bring up your car’s MOT history, including whether or not it has had past MOT check advisory and any faults found on past MOT check.

 If you want your car checked in person, you can either take it to an MOT testing station or arrange for a mobile MOT testing service to come to you.